oop7/AlwaysCC/README.md

 6. Install the extension by opening the .xpi file directly

 This method only works in Firefox Developer Edition, Firefox Nightly, or Firefox ESR.

-### Coming Soon to Firefox Add-ons Store

-Once approved, the extension will be available for easy installation directly from the Firefox Add-ons Store.
-The review process typically takes a few days to complete.

 ## Usage